Former Maha CM Manohar Joshi's health is improving, says son | Politics

 Former Maha CM Manohar Joshi's health is improving, says son

-Former Lok Sabha Speaker and ex-Maharashtra chief minister Manohar Joshis health is improving slowly and he has regained partial consciousness, his son said on Friday.
-His health is improving slowly.
-He has partially regained consciousness, the veteran Shiv Sena leaders son Unmesh Joshi told PTI.
+Former Lok Sabha speaker and ex-Maharashtra chief minister Manohar Joshis health is improving slowly and he has regained partial consciousness, his son said on Friday.
+Joshi 85 was admitted to the P D Hinduja hospital here on Monday after suffering brain haemorrhage His health is improving slowly.

 - Country: